Training structure

 Faculty of Science

-This course consists of 4 hours of lectures during which students are introduced to the basic concepts that define scientific museums (status, typology, missions, public, collection, conservation, exhibition, education and study functions) as well as to the related professions.
+This course comprises 4 hours of lectures, during which students are introduced to the basic concepts that define scientific museum institutions (status, typology, missions, public, collection, conservation, exhibition, education and study functions), as well as the related professions.

-These lessons are followed by 11 hours of fieldwork during which students follow guided tours of scientific collections and museums (plant garden, herbarium, zoological park, aquarium, museum, etc.) during which the emphasis will be placed on scenography, itineraries and mediation devices.
+These lessons are followed by 11 hours in the field, during which students take guided tours of scientific collections and museums (Jardin des Plantes, Herbarium, Zoological Park, Aquarium, Museum, etc.), focusing on scenography, itineraries and mediation systems.

 ECTS